JohanVer/freicar_docs/docs/simulator.md

 ![depth_sensor](https://github.com/JohanVer/freicar_docs/raw/master/images/depth_sensor.png "")

 ### Lidar
 We simulate the Sick lidar on the topic `/AnyCarName/sim/lidar` as  [PointCloud2 message](http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/PointCloud2.html).
-After receiving the message in one of your nodes we recommend to [convert the PointCloud2 message to a pcl](https://answers.ros.org/question/136916/conversion-from-sensor_msgspointcloud2-to-pclpointcloudt/) format for convenience.
+After receiving the message in one of your nodes we recommend [converting the PointCloud2 message to a pcl](https://answers.ros.org/question/136916/conversion-from-sensor_msgspointcloud2-to-pclpointcloudt/) format for convenience.

 ## Maps
 We have prepared various urban and race maps that can be loaded into the simulator.